Apply for Aid

 4. Determining your need

 Once you submit your FAFSA, the U.S. Department of Education will determine your Expected Family Contribution (EFC).
 They will consider a number of factors such as the size of your family, the number of family members in college, income for students and parents, and assets for students and parents.
 This information will be used to calculate your financial need.
 Loyola will use your EFC and financial need to determine your financial aid award.

 Some students will be selected by FAFSA for a process called verification, which checks the accuracy of certain FAFSA answers.
 If you are selected for verification, you will be sent an estimated award letter and notification that additional information is needed.
 You can review the requested documentation on your To-Do list in the Student Center section of LOCUS, our online student portal.

 5. Award letter

 In early spring and after completing your FAFSA, Loyola will send you an award letter listing student aid you may be eligible to receive.
 The award letter may include federal loans, grants, scholarships, and work study.
 It will also include estimated direct and indirect expenses to help your family calculate the total cost of your education at Loyola.

 This combination of direct and indirect expenses is referred to as your Cost of Attendance (COA).
 Direct expenses include tuition and fees and estimated room and board if you are living on campus.
 For 2018–2019, Loyola uses an estimate of $14,280 for on-campus living.
 Indirect expenses may vary based on enrollment and living arrangement.
-The 2018–2019 academic year, indirect expenses for full-time undergraduate students are estimated for a 9 month period of enrollment:
+For the 2018–2019 academic year, indirect expenses for full-time undergraduate students are estimated for a 9 month period of enrollment: